veryshiny/Deduper-veryshiny/README.md

     - Be sure to utilize functions appropriately
     - Appropriately comment code and include doc strings
 - **CHALLENGE**: In a **separate branch**, implement options for
     - Single-end vs paired-end
-    - Known UMIs vs randomers
+    - Known UMIs vs randomers DONE!
-    - Error correction of known UMIs
+    - Error correction of known UMIs DONE!
-    - Choice of duplicate written to file
+    - Choice of duplicate written to file DONE!

 You MUST:
 - Write Python 3.12 compatible code